Fall and Winter Capsule Wardrobe for Kids {Free Checklist!}

 One // Two // Three // Four // Five // Six // Seven // Eight // Nine // Ten // Eleven // Twelve // Thirteen // Fourteen // Fifteen

-You definitely could!
-But buying for more than one child, thats going to be hard to maintain and keep track of.
+You definitely could, but buying for more than one child, that’s going to be hard to maintain and keep track of.
 I find the best way to do it, is start with a few items you really like color wise and base the rest of the wardrobe off of that.

 Keep your fun patterns to one type of clothing in the wardrobe.
 Maybe you keep your girl’s dresses solid colors and get her fun bows and tights as accessories.
 Or the other way around.
-Remember the goal here is to make everything as inter changeable as possible to make it easy for your kids to dress themselves each day.

 One pieces and rompers are my favorite since they can be fun patterns and there’s no need to make sure tops and bottoms will match.

 I went over this earlier in this post, but the best way is to have a real laundry routine, and then keep track of how many times a day your child seems to need a change of clothes.
-Babies definitely need several outfits a day, whereas an 8 year old could probably wear the same outfit 2 days in a row!

 Think outfits instead of articles of clothing in the beginning.
 5 outfits might end up being 10 articles of clothing depending on whether your child wears separates of one pieces.